flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 The Sega Saturn houses a significant number of processors (eight!).
 So, to avoid making them fight for resources, engineers grouped the circuitry into four separate subsystems:

 - The **CPU** subsystem, where the main CPUs and memory reside.
-Truth to be told, there's also an unusual *third* component.
+Truth be told, there's also an unusual *third* component.
 This is explained further down.
 - The **Video** subsystem, comprising the graphics accelerators.
 - The **Audio** subsystem, which can be considered a separate computer in its own right (you'll see more in the 'Audio' section of this article).
 - The **CD-ROM** subsystem, a walled fortress owing to the copy-protection mechanisms implemented.
 These are explained further in the 'Anti-piracy' section.